-You can manage across multiple clouds through MultCloud by the distinctive functions like Cloud Transfer, Cloud Sync, Remote Upload, Public and Private Sharing, or some basic functions like upload, download, copy, paste, cut, delete, rename, preview, share, etc.
+You can manage across multiple clouds through MultCloud by the distinctive functions like Cloud Transfer, Cloud Sync, Remote Upload, Public and Private Sharing or some basic functions like upload, download, copy, paste, cut, delete, rename, preview, share, etc.

 - Preparation: Add OneDrive and Dropbox to MultCloud

 Adding cloud drives to MultCloud is the foundation before managing your clouds through it.
-Don’t hesitate, MultCloud use the OAuth authorization system which enables third-party applications like MultCloud to build up a connection to cloud services without your username and password.
+Don’t hesitate, MultCloud uses OAuth authorization system which enables third-party applications like MultCloud to build up a connection to cloud services without your username and password.
 And the system is supported by major cloud storage services like Google Drive, SkyDrive, Dropbox, etc.

 Method 1: Copy from OneDrive to Dropbox by "Copy" or "Copy to"